LEEDer Group Inc.

-Ankle Foot Orthosis
+Ankle Foot Orthosis: KYDEX PRO

 Lower Limb Orthotics include:

-Insoles (this is the most common use of of the word “orthotic”).
+- Insoles (this is the most common use of of the word orthotic).
 These inserts are necessary for diabetic shoes and usually are pre-fabricated and molded to the patient with a heat gun.
 The most common materials used are high or low-density plastazote, Pe-lite, leather, PPT and EVA.
 These materials are used depending on the patient’s degree of foot deformity.

 Functional Foot Orthoses

-Another common use of “orthotics” refers to thin, lightweight polypro shoe inserts or Ankle Foot Orthosis.
-These “AFO Orthotics” as they are commonly referred are available pre-fabricated and sometimes require minor trimming.
-They are available with “full” and “partial” foot pads. hinged and semi-rigid.
+- Another common use of orthotics refers to thin, lightweight polypro shoe inserts or Ankle Foot Orthosis.
+These AFO Orthotics as they are commonly referred are available pre-fabricated and sometimes require minor trimming.
+They are available with full and partial foot pads, hinged and semi-rigid.
 Drop Foot responds well to this orthotic application.
 Custom orthotics of this type are contoured to the entire foot and used to reduce abnormal motion or abnormal position of the foot.
 Also, they are used to control abnormal motion or position of the lower limb.
 The orthotist will take a medical evaluation, biomechanical examination, ranges of motion, muscle activity.
 The AFO can be made from an impression or cast of the foot.
 A thermoplastic material will be molded to the shape of a positive cast of the foot.
 AFO’s are prescribed for several conditions, which include stroke, cerebral palsy, spina bifida, multiple sclerosis, paraplegia, polio or ankle and foot deformity.
 AFO Types include: Rigid ankle foot orthosis (molded AFO); Hinged ankle foot orthosis; Posterior leaf spring ankle foot orthosis; PTB- ankle foot orthosis ( PTB- patellar tibia bearing); Floor reaction ankle foot orthosis; Conventional ankle foot orthosis.

 Ankle Foot Orthosis Foot Brace

-Multi Podus * Boots for contracture management, wound care, heel decubitus relief and “Night Splints” are both common pre-fabricated orthotics.
-Medicare approved codes are L-4396 with a variety of ICD-9 codes available.
+- Multi Podus Boots for contracture management, wound care, heel decubitus relief and Night Splints are both common pre-fabricated orthotics.
+Insurance approved codes are L-4396 or L4397 and L-1930 (ambulatory) with a variety of ICD-9 codes available.
 The SADMERC’s specify a minimum of 10 degrees of contraction must be documented.
-The same L-4396 code applies with a diagnosis of plantar fasciitis using ICD-9 code, 728.71.
-This orthotic was invented by L’Nard, now “RCAI”; “RCAI” owns the Trade Mark “ Multi Podus *”; however, common usage throughout the industry has made it part of the Public Domain.
-All segments of the industry refer to this type boot as “ multi podus *”.
-For more information review LG Night Splint that Works! and LG Multi Podus * boots for bed and ambulation with Fast Lock ambulation pad.
-Dura Boot Duraboot
+The same L-4396 or L4397 code applies with a diagnosis of plantar fasciitis using ICD-9 code, 728.71.
+For more information review KYDEX-PRO Multi Podus Boot Orthosis-CLICK-HERE for bed and ambulation with Fast Lock ambulation pad and the LG PRO-Night Splint that Works!-CLICK-HERE

 Knee Orthosis Brace